Eunyn/ChatterKeep/README.md

 ## Thanks

-Many thanks to [Awesome ChatGPT Prompts]([f/awesome-chatgpt-prompts: This repo includes ChatGPT prompt curation to use ChatGPT better. (github.com)](https://github.com/f/awesome-chatgpt-prompts)).
+Many thanks to [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
 The default prompts provided by this plugin all come from him.

 ## License